twobeers75/TRANSECT/README.md

 mkdir -p ESR1_BRCA_test
 cd ESR1_BRCA_test
 # Now, run the RECOUNT3 prepare script on the BRCA data, investigating the gene ESR1, with all outputs
-~/tools/SCA/bin/R3_analyse_GOI.sh -p BRCA -g ESR1 -s mRNA -t 3 -a
+<path to>/SCA/bin/R3_analyse_GOI.sh -p BRCA -g ESR1 -s mRNA -t 3 -a

 ### GDC-TCGA
 # SCA saves output in the run folder so best to create one specifically for each run